GitRoh1t/Advance-Autonomous-Navigation-System-for-drone/README.md

-# Advanced Autonomous Drone Navigation System (AADNS) by Nikul Ram
+# Advanced Autonomous Drone Navigation System (AADNS) by Rohit Saxena

 ## Overview
 The Advanced Autonomous Drone Navigation System (AADNS) is a sophisticated initiative leveraging cutting-edge technologies in AI, machine learning, and simulation to develop highly advanced autonomous drone capabilities.
 Designed for complex environmental interactions and adaptive flight path management, it aims to push the boundaries of what autonomous drones can achieve in realistic and simulated settings.